sergiy4/Memory_Card/README.md

 # MEMORY-CARD

-Another task from one project.
+Another task from odin project.

 You need to make a simple game using React functional components.
 This is a good project for training the useState and useEffect hooks.